Should You Take a Gap Year?

 Why Take a Gap Year?

-One survey found the two most common reasons for taking a gap year were students experiencing burnout from the competitive pressure of high school and wanting to learn more about themselves.
+One survey found that the two most common reasons for taking a gap year were students experiencing burnout from the competitive pressure of high school and wanting to learn more about themselves.
 Gap years can help students with both of these issues by giving them time to recharge, refocus, and learn about themselves on their own terms.

 Planning a Gap Year

 No matter how you structure it, you want to make sure you are learning and growing and not just sitting around idle.
-For more guidance on planning your gap year, consult the "Gap Year Planning Guide" provided by the Gap Year Association (GYA).
+For more guidance on planning your gap year, consult the gap-year planning guide provided by the Gap Year Association (GYA).

 What to Do During a Gap Year

 The GYA provides a list of more than 20 accredited programs on its website, which includes programs on wilderness education, community service, cultural immersion and language learning, and much more.
-Programs on this list can last between three months to a full academic year.
+Programs on this list can last between three months and a full academic year.

-[A gap year] should emphasize growth and self-discovery.
-Whether you choose to travel to many locations or one, gain experience in a field of study, or volunteer, you should ask what you are trying to learn from the experience.
+[A gap year] should emphasize growth and self-discovery. … [Y]ou should ask what you are trying to learn from the experience.

-Additionally, there are many dynamic gap year programs not listed above that might be better suited to your interests.
+Additionally, there are many dynamic gap-year programs not listed above that might be better suited to your interests.
 Popular programs include Seamester, in which participants travel by boat for three months and learn to scuba dive and sail while also stopping in multiple countries along their route.

 Projects Abroad offers numerous service and educational opportunities in countries throughout Africa, Asia, and Latin America.
-Winterline Global Education provides a nine-month, 10-country gap year program that features developmental education in more than 100 skills.
+Winterline Global Education provides a nine-month, 10-country gap-year program that features developmental education in more than 100 skills.

 Gap Year Pros and Cons

-Should You Enroll in a Gap Year Program?
+Should You Enroll in a Gap-Year Program?

-One of the biggest decisions you can make when planning your gap year is if you are going to handle your adventures independently or as part of a formal program.
+One of the biggest decisions you can make when planning your gap year is whether you'll handle your adventures independently or as part of a formal program.
 When deciding, consider whether you want the structure and cohort experience that a program provides or the freedom and flexibility of individual exploration.

 Another important factor to consider when making this decision is cost.
-Some gap year programs can cost more than $25,000, but more affordable options exist as well.
-For example, AmeriCorps offers 18-24 year olds an all expense paid gap year, including room and board, meals, and transportation, in exchange for a 10-month commitment to national and community service.
+Some gap-year programs can cost more than $25,000, but more affordable options do exist.
+For example, AmeriCorps offers 18- to 24-year-olds an all-expenses-paid gap year — including room, board, and transportation — in exchange for a 10-month commitment to national and community service.